halmosigabor/halmosigabor/README.md

 - 👋 Hi, I’m @halmosigabor
 - 👀 I’m a Product Owner, intrested in coding, but absolutely amateur in it...
-- 🌱 I’m currently learning Javasrcipt
+- 🌱 I’m currently learning Javascript
 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/halmosigabor/

 <!---